needle-mirror/com.unity.game-foundation/Documentation~/Architecture.md

 # Architecture

+- Game Foundation is divided into various systems, each with managers referenced from the static class [GameFoundationSdk].
+Once you have set up all your [Catalogs] in the Unity Editor, and initialized Game Foundation in your application, you will be ready to start using the Game Foundation package to facilitate [In App Purchases], implement your [Game Economy] and utilize the many features that Game Foundation supports.

 ## General purpose

 - The [Inventory Manager] helps you create new objects and get access to their static data (basically the configuration of your game).